HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 If you have existing Legacy SQL that you are trying to migrate to Standard SQL, then you may want to read the [migration guide.](https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql)

 When you are ready to start writing queries, make sure that the SQL dialect option selected matches what you are writing your query in.
-The classig UI defaults to Legacy SQL, but de-selecting this will switch to Standard SQL.
+The classic UI defaults to Legacy SQL, but de-selecting this will switch to Standard SQL.
 The new UI defaults to Standard SQL.
 ![SQL Dialect](images/standard_or_legacy_sql.jpg)

 The [HTTP Archive Discuss section](https://discuss.httparchive.org/) has lots of useful examples and discussion on how to analyze this data.